d3plus/d3plus-website/_docs/class/Image.md

 <a name="Image.x" href="#Image.x">#</a> Image.**x**([*value*]) [<>](https://github.com/d3plus/d3plus-shape/blob/master/src/Image.js#L209)

 If *value* is specified, sets the x accessor to the specified function or number and returns the current class instance.
-If *value* is not specified, returns the current x accessor.

 This is a static method of [<code>Image</code>](#Image), and is chainable with other methods of this Class.